JE-CM/Organized-Storage/documents/user_stories.md

 - As a developer
 - I want to be able to remove units from a user to be able to provide that functionality to system administrators in the UI
 - For completeness of CRUD operations on user units

+# USER STORY 30

+## Create OrganizedStorageSelfStorage class for central organization of all backend objects

+- As a front-end developer
+- I want a simplified OrganizedStorageCommunalStorage object which will contain all of the objects necessary for the Organized Storage backend's communal storage modality, such as all the communal storage databases.
+This object should have functions for common business operations like:
+  - add user to communal-storage
+  - Add user to authorized list for communal-storage item
+  - Add communal-storage item
+  - Check for if user is authorized to pickup communal-storage item
+  - Show list of items owned by user
+  - Show video feed of communal area (TODO)
+- To simplify development and create a place for pure business logic